danielsaidi/Sheeeeeeeeet/README.md

 * [Item][ActionSheetItem] - A standard item that dismisses the sheet when tapped.
 * [Single-select Item][ActionSheetSingleSelectItem] - Deselects all other single-
-select items in its group when tapped, then dismisses the sheet (set tapBehavior to `.none` to change this behavior).
+select items in the same group when tapped. and by default dismisses the sheet.
 * [Multi-Select Item][ActionSheetMultiSelectItem] - Doesn't deselect other items
 when tapped and doesn't dismiss the sheet.
 * [Multi-Select Toggle][ActionSheetMultiSelectToggleItem] - Toggles the selected
 state of all multi-select items in the same group.
-* [Link Item][ActionSheetLinkItem] - Navigation links.
+* [Link Item][ActionSheetLinkItem] - Renders as a link, but behaves like regular action sheet items.
 * [Collection Item][ActionSheetCollectionItem] - A general item with an embedded collection view that can contain any type of cells.
 * [Custom Item][ActionSheetCustomItem] - A super-flexible item, that can use any